Ocean Mixing and Stirring

 Funding Agency: The National Science Foundation

-Grant Title: LIDAR and Numerical Modeling Studies of Small-Scale Lateral Dispersion in the Ocean (ONR)
+Grant Title: Lidar and Numerical Modeling Studies of Small-Scale Lateral Dispersion in the Ocean

 Funding Agency: Office of Naval Research

-We have just begun work on this project, which is jointly funded by the National Science Foundation and the Office of Naval Research through the "Scalable Lateral Mixing and Coherent Turbulence" Department Research Initiative.
-This project is a collaboration between the above PIs, and Jennifer Prentice and Brian Concannon of the NAVAIR LIDAR group.
+This project was jointly funded by the National Science Foundation and the Office of Naval Research through the "Scalable Lateral Mixing and Coherent Turbulence" (a.k.a.
+LatMix) Department Research Initiative.
+This project was a collaboration between the above PIs, and Brian Concannon of the NAVAIR lidar group.

 Objectives